Hopes and Fears (Art Bears album): Description

 Because of Henry Cow's presence on this album, Hopes and Fears is considered by some to be "the lost Henry Cow album".
 But the predominance of songs makes the album a bridge between Henry Cow and Art Bears, a move away from Henry Cow's usual intense compositions, and the beginnings of Art Bears's music, fully realised on their next two albums.
-It also shows Frith experimenting with eastern European folk music on "Moeris Dancing", which he explored further on some of his subsequent solo albums, particularly Gravity (1980) and Speechless (1981).
+It also shows Frith experimenting with eastern European folk music on "Moeris, Dancing", which he explored further on some of his subsequent solo albums, particularly Gravity (1980) and Speechless (1981).

 "Joan" and "On Suicide" had been performed live by Henry Cow in 1977 and appear on Volume 7: Later and Post-Virgin of The 40th Anniversary Henry Cow Box Set (2009).
-This version of "Joan" differs from the earlier live recording in that it is shorter, and the lyrics are different.
+The Hopes and Fears version of "Joan" differs from the earlier live recording in that it is shorter, and the lyrics are different.
 Cutler wrote the original lyrics for "Joan" and Tim Hodgkinson's "The Pirate Song", but Henry Cow were unhappy with them, and the songs were withdrawn from their repertoire.
 "Joan" was only performed a few times, and "The Pirate Song" not at all.
 Prior to the Hopes and Fears recording session, Cutler rewrote the lyrics for "Joan" as a homage to Joan of Arc, and those for "The Pirate Song", but once again there were objections from the feminist faction within Henry Cow.
 Krause, however, supported the new lyrics and both songs were recorded at Sunrise Studios with the revised texts.

 Stewart Mason wrote at AllMusic that the album's longest track, "In Two Minds" is the closest Art Bears came to playing "conventional rock music".
 When Cutler was asked in an interview in 2004 whether the song was a "homage" to the Who, he replied, "It would be hard to deny the connection.
 It is so obviously a reference.
 I was certainly directly influenced in my youth by The Who – and in particular by Keith Moon."